Gregorius’ slam holds up in Phillies’ 5-4 win over Brewers

 Tyrone Taylor connected for a pinch-hit homer in the fifth against Chase Anderson, and Garcia added a two-run single off Jojo Romero that cut it to 5-4.
 Taylor has two pinch-hit homers this season and three overall.

 Anderson, who was 38-27 with a 3.83 ERA in four seasons with the Brewers from 2016-19, departed after 4 1/3 innings.
-Matt Moore — the fourth Phillies pitcher — tossed a scoreless seventh in his first appearance since April 17 after going on the COVID-19 injured list.
+Moore — the fourth Phillies pitcher — tossed a scoreless seventh in his first appearance since April 17 after going on the COVID-19 injured list.
+Moore said he did not test positive for coronavirus.

-LINEUP SNAFU
+LINEUP CONFUSION

 Phillies manager Joe Girardi took the blame for a lineup mix-up a night earlier when De Los Santos, called up from the minors earlier in the day, came out of the bullpen to pitch the seventh but was denied entry by umpires because he didn’t appear on their lineup card.